Good Workers versus Workers of Lawlessness: A New Testament Perspective

 This passage is sobering because those rejected are not irreligious or inactive.
 They performed impressive works and exercised what we call spiritual gifts.
 Yet Jesus does not deny the reality of their actions—He denies relationship: “I never knew you” and calls them "workers of lawlessness" though they do these things in his name.

 Lawlessness here is not mere moral failure but religiously working without knowing Christ, outside the life of grace and truth.
-As Jesus teaches elsewhere:
+Those who abide in Him bear fruit, as Jesus teaches:

 “Apart from Me you can do nothing” (John 15:5).

 Workers of lawlessness may appear fruitful outwardly, but their works do not arise from abiding in Christ.
-In Galatians Paul is dealing with false teachers who want to bring believers into a "yoke of slavery" by going back to the Mosaic Law.
-This is not just for justification, but speaks to any works done in the flesh, not in the Spirit of Christ.
+In Galatians, Paul is dealing with false teachers who want to bring believers into a "yoke of slavery" by going back to the Mosaic Law.
+This is not just for justification, but speaks to how they lived; having begun in the Spirit they went back to the flesh, walking in the flesh, in this case deceitful men requiring them to adhere to the Mosaic Law.

 Godly Living Through Grace